SDL-MCI/SDLMA-GUI/README.md

 ```
 No executable has been provided.
 Reasons see [Notice](#Notice)

+### Double Impact Selection
+Double-click the tab to add or remove double impact selection.

 ## Instatllation
 Install requirements.txt and make sure custom SDLMA-Core
 git repostiory has been installed successfully